mschodin/valorant_scrims/README.md

 * Bundler version
    - 1.17.3

-### Commands to setup and run in development
-1. Use WSL (Ubuntu v20) to run the app.\
-Use ruby version 2.6.6, rails version 6.1.1, and bundler version 1.17.3\

-To use WSL:\
+### Setup WSL
 A. Install Ubuntu version 20 \
 B. Enable WSL by entering this command in powershell: `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`\
 C. Restart PC\
 D. Open Ubuntu from windows explorer\
 E. Go through basic Ubuntu setup\
 F. WSL should now work.
 Check by typing `wsl` in powershell.\

+### Commands to setup and run in development
+1. Use WSL (Ubuntu v20) to run the app, instructions for setting up WSL are below.\
+Use ruby version 2.6.6, rails version 6.1.1, and bundler version 1.17.3\

 You may need these: `sudo apt install curl\
 curl -sL https://deb.nodesource.com/setup_lts.x | sudo -E bash -\